Laubersheini/johnny/README.md

 # johnny
-simulation of a von neumann arkitecture
+simulation of a von neumann arcitecture